Kicksaw-Consulting/hosted_zone_transfer/README.md

 ### Part 2: Django App

-Take the library you made in the previous step and create a Django website to receive input and display the output.
+Take the library you made in the previous step and create a one-page Django website to receive input and display the output.
+The page should have a form with which you'll submit the untransformed JSON, and after submitting it should show the transformed results.

 ### Supporting files